ritez-0x53/capstone_bookmyshow-backend/README.md

 # BookMyShow Backend

 This is the backend of the BookMyShow clone application, built with **Node.js** and **Express**.
-The backend provides APIs for user authentication, event details, and ticket bookings.
+The backend provides APIs for booking tickets for listed shows and fetching last booking.
 Data is stored in a **MongoDB Atlas** database.

 ## Tech Stack
 - **Node.js** - JavaScript runtime for the backend